gbcastilho/Zen-Tester/README.md

 1. Message to the Zendesk connected user: `python3 message_test.p`
 2. Reply a message from the Zendesk connected user: `python3 reply_test.py`
 3. Comment on a message to Zendesk connected user via Zendesk: `python3 comment_test.py`

+        Set the ATTEMPTS variable to configure the amount of requests to be tried